waterbridge7/hongqiao/_pages/about.md

 News
 ------
 - Sep.
-15, 2024,  Weclome Shiyang Bian, Ziyan Huang and Yufan Chen to join the UQ&ML Team!
+15, 2024,  Weclome Shiyang Bian, Ziyan Huang and Yufan Zhang to join the UQ&ML Team!
 - Jul.
 1, 2024, Contratulations to Kunyu Wu for being admitted to School of Mathematics and Statistics, CSU for his Ph.D!
 - Jul.
 1, 2024, Congratulations to Jingyu Yang, Run Zhang, Juan Cheng and Kunyu Wu on their graduation.
 - Mar.
 23, 2024, Congratulations to Zheng Hu!
 His paper " A MCMC method based on surrogate model and Gaussian process parameterization for infinite Bayesian PDE inversion" was accepted for publication in Journal of Computational Physics.